shuyelin06/Obsidian-Notes/content/Classes/CMSC456/CMSC456.md

 4. We check if the adversary was right, and set the random variable to 1 if the adversary was right ($b' = b$), 0 if wrong ($b' \ne b$).

 ## Security in the Presence of an Eavesropper (EAV)
-We say a private-key encryption scheme has **indistinguishable encryptions in the presence of an eavesdropper (EAV-secure)** if for all probabilistic polynomial-time adversaries $A$, there exists a negligible function $negl$ such that
+We say a private-key encryption scheme has **indistinguishable encryptions in the presence of an eavesdropper (EAV-secure)** if for all probabilistic polynomial-time adversaries (PPT) $A$, there exists a negligible function $negl$ such that
 $$
 Pr[PrivK^{eav}_{A, \Pi} (n) = 1] \le \frac{1}{2} + negl(n)
 $$